• Skip to primary navigation

 • Take the skillet off the heat and then add the potatoes, cooked bacon, and parsley to it.
 Toss to coat.

 • Season with salt & pepper as needed and transfer potato salad to a serving bowl, or you could serve it right in the skillet as it retains heat and will keep it warmer for longer.
-Top with chives and enjoy warm.
+Top with chives if desired and enjoy warm.

 Notes